ORNL/DataFed/doc_source/source/system/overview.rst

 Data and Collection Search
 --------------------------

-DataFed provides a powerful search feature that allows data records and collections to found within a users personal data space, across projects, and data/collections shared by other users and/or projects.
+DataFed provides a powerful search feature that allows data records and collections to be found within a users personal data space, across projects, and data/collections shared by other users and/or projects.
 Searches can be saved and will then be accessible via the "Saved Queries" feature in the DataFed web portal, the command-line interface, and the Python API.
 Below is a list of fields that can be used for searches and saved queries.